rvaser/sword/README.md

 ## Acknowledgement

-This work has been supported in part by Croatian Science Foundation under the project UIP-11-2013-7353.
+This work has been supported in part by Croatian Science Foundation under the project UIP-11-2013-7353 and in part by Croatian Academy of Sciences and Arts.